25A0/Quadtastic/README.md

  - [x] Adjust center of the viewport after zooming
  - [ ] Add file browser
  - [ ] Add background to text drawn next to mouse cursor for better readability
- - [ ] Add "Toast"-like feature for things like successful saving
+ - [x] Add "Toast"-like feature for things like successful saving
  - [ ] Add info next to zoom level: size of currently drawn quad
+ - [ ] Resize overlay canvas on resize, otherwise things might break subtly
  - [x] Add text area that wraps at layout boundary automatically
  - [ ] Outline quads with a color that maximizes contrast (i.e. white for darker areas, black for brighter areas).
 The most efficient way to do this is